[ Skip to main content ]

 And so I do.

-I have been living sober for over eleven years now.
+I have been living sober for thirteen years now.

 I can’t even begin to describe all the monumental changes I have been through since that fateful night when I hid wine and reached my point of change.
 But suffice to say I have been through a massive process of growth and discovery.